Certifying bipartite entangled states with few local measurements: from separable stabilizers to applications: Discussion and open questions

 We have presented a construction of separable (in the multipartite case: fully separable) projectors suitable for local and robust certification of pure entangled states.
 As a matter of fact, it describes the eigenprojectors of measurements implementable by one-way LOCC (in the multipartite case this entails an order in which the quantum parties act one after the other, and broadcast classical communication to subsequent parties).

 Our approach differs fundamentally from general-purpose methods like classical shadow tomography \cite{Aaronson}, which use randomized local measurements to construct an approximation of the observable $\1-\proj{\psi}$.
 While this presents itself as a general-purpose recipe, its efficiency is not necessarily optimal for the specific task of certifying fidelity to a particular pure state.
 The method in \cite{HuangPreskillSoleimanifar} is inspired by shadow tomography, but except for one party all others perform only computational-basis measurements.
 Because of this, it does not work for a submanifold of states (which however includes EPR and GHZ states), and when it does may incur an arbitrarily large inefficiency overhead.
+Their approach was refined in \cite{GuptaHeODonnell}, using adaptivity, and resulting in a method that can efficiently certify any state sufficiently close to the target state.
 Instead, we construct a small set of projectors tailored to the specific structure of the target state via its Schmidt decomposition.
-This distinction is crucial, as our approach may offer a more direct and resource-efficient path for the specific task of high-fidelity certification, as opposed to general state characterization.
+This distinction is crucial, as our approach may offer a more direct and resource-efficient path for the specific task of fidelity estimation with high confidence, as opposed to general state characterization/certification.
+This feature distinguishes it, too, from information-based approaches such as \cite{Huang-et-al}, which inherently can only work for highly entangled states within the given dimension.